COLUMBUS -- It was a sore subject for Patrick Sharp most of last season and it didn't end up quite the way he wanted.

 He's certainly doing a good job of it.

-Heading into Tuesday night's game against the Columbus Blue Jackets at Nationwide Arena (7 p.m.), Sharp is leading Chicago in the rating category at plus-24 despite yet another extended injury absence for a broken wrist.
+Heading into Tuesday night's game against the Columbus Blue Jackets at Nationwide Arena (7 p.m.), Sharp is leading Chicago in the rating category at plus-24 despite yet another extended injury absence.

 "It's just one of those weird stats," Sharp said.
 "I don't think I'm doing anything different than I was last year.
 Sometimes you get in a rut where you're out there for goals you can't do anything about, and I don't know if it really reflects too much [on the player].
 This year, more than anything, I've been scoring five-on-five and that makes a big difference."